paramsingh/paramsingh.github.io/_posts/2017-08-28-gsoc-2017-hacking-on-listenbrainz.md

 title: GSoC 2017 - Hacking on ListenBrainz
 ---

-This post was originally written for the [MusicBrainz blog](https://blog.musicbrainz.org).
+This post was originally written for the [MusicBrainz blog](https://blog.musicbrainz.org/2017/08/29/gsoc-2017-hacking-on-listenbrainz/).
+I wrote it as a report explaining the work I did during Google Summer of Code.

 ---